Tazzios/ha-marstek/blueprints/Readme.md

 - **Marstek battery**
 - **Lilygo with ESPHome**
   - Repository: [MarstekVenus-LilygoRS485](https://github.com/Superduper1969/MarstekVenus-LilygoRS485)
-  - Necessary entity naming convention (the part before the underscore can be customized):
+    Your entity names must end in: (the part before the underscore can be customized)
     - `_rs485_control_mode`
     - `_forcible_charge_discharge`
     - `_ac_power`